appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 The VCM consists of the following key elements:

+- VCM Version: Version of the VCM format.
-- **Vetting Agent Information**
+- Vetting Agent Information
-  - `agent_name`: Name of the vetting agent.
+  - agent_name: Name of the vetting agent.
-  - `agent_contact`: Contact information for the vetting agent, including email and phone number.
+  - agent_metadata: Additional metadata about the vetting agent (optional).
-- **Vetted Entity Information**
+- Vetted Entity Information
-  - `entity_id`: Unique identifier for the vetted entity (unique within the Vetting Agent's scope).
+  - entity_id: Unique identifier for the vetted entity (unique within the Vetting Agent's scope).
-  - `entity_name`: Name of the vetted entity.
+  - entity_name: Name of the vetted entity.
-  - `entity_contact`: Contact information for the vetted entity, including email and phone number.
-- **Documents**
-  - `documents`: List of document objects, each containing:
-    - `document_id`: Unique identifier for the document.
-    - `document_name`: Name of the document.
-    - `document_description`: Description of the document.
-    - `hasFiles`: Boolean indicating if the document has associated files.
-    - `document_hash`: Hash of the document (for documents without files).
-    - `files`: List of file objects (for documents with files), each containing:
-      - `file_name`: Name of the file.
-      - `file_hash`: Hash of the file.
-    - `external_references`: List of external references related to the document, each containing:
-      - `reference_id`: Unique identifier for the external reference.
-      - `reference_type`: Type of the external reference.
-      - `reference_locator`: Locator (URL or other identifier) for the external reference.
+- vetting_metadata: Additional metadata about the vetting process (optional).

 ## JSON Representation of VCM